By Engagement Multiplier

 And the day she spent with us combined all of those things.

-First exercise: Past, Present, Future
+Team building exercise: Past, Present, Future

 The day began at 8 am with a discussion of Engagement Multiplier’s past, present, and future.
 We wrote down what we were most proud of from the past 90 days, what we are the most confident about right now, and what we are excited about for the next 90 days.